hgsgtk/java_sutras_tdd/README.md

 - [x] equals()
 - [ ] hashCode()
 - [ ] comparison with null
-- [ ] comparoson with other object
+- [ ] comparison with other object
+- [ ] Dollar and Franc are duplicates
+- [ ] Generalization of equal method
+- [ ] Generalization of times method